trangpkamk/trangpkamk.github.io/README.md

 ## 👩‍💻 About Me

-Proactive and detail-oriented Salesforce Administrator with 2+ years of hands-on experience managing user support, automation, and platform optimization across sales, operation and finance teams.
+Proactive and detail-oriented Salesforce Administrator with several years of hands-on experience managing user support, automation, and platform optimization across sales, operation and finance teams.
 Previously a Market Research Analyst with extensive Salesforce CRM use, bringing a strong data mindset and user empathy.
 Seeking to grow